Bob Menendez: Early life

 Menendez was born on January 1, 1954, in New York City to Cuban immigrants who had left Cuba a few months earlier, in 1953.
 His father, Mario Menéndez, was a carpenter, and his mother, Evangelina, was a seamstress.
 The family subsequently moved to New Jersey, where he grew up in an apartment in Union City.
 He attended Union Hill High School, where his speech teacher, Gail Harper, helped him develop as a public speaker.
 Menendez has said, "My mother and Miss Harper made me understand the power of education, what it means to put a premium on learning and working hard."
 While at Union Hill, Menendez became the student body president.
+His father, Mario Menéndez, was reportedly a "compulsive gambler" who died by suicide on June 1, 1978, after deciding not to pay gambling debts.

-He went on to become the first in his family to go to college, attending Saint Peter's College in Jersey City, where he became a member of the Lambda Theta Phi fraternity.
-He graduated with a B.A. in political science, and earned his Juris Doctor degree from Rutgers Law School in 1979 at the Newark campus.
-Menendez was admitted to the New Jersey Bar in 1980 and became a lawyer in private practice.
+Menendez became the first in his family to go to college, attending Saint Peter's College in Jersey City, where he was a member of the Lambda Theta Phi fraternity.
+He graduated with a B.A. in political science and earned his Juris Doctor degree from Rutgers Law School in 1979.
+Menendez was admitted to the New Jersey bar in 1980 and became a lawyer in private practice.